microsoft/react-native-windows-samples/docs/textinput-component-windows.md

 ### `submitKeyEvent`

-A property that registers a set of KeyEvents that may trigger `OnSubmitEditing` in a multiline scenario.
+A property that registers a set of KeyEvents that may trigger `onSubmitEditing` in a multiline scenario.

 | type | required |
 |:--|:--|